From Jan. 24 - Feb. 4, 2022, most in-person, lecture-based classes at SCTCC will shift to a fully online format.

 The childcare industry in Central Minnesota is in a supply crisis, but a program between SCTCC, the United Way of Central MN, and the Initiative Foundation is hoping to close the gaps between the industry shortage and the demand.

-The United Way and Initiative Foundation have kick-started the funding for the education those wanting to get an Early Childhood Education Certificate at SCTCC.
-The certificate can be finished in fewer than six months.
+The United Way and Initiative Foundation provided last-dollar funding in 2021 for anyone interested in earning an Early Childhood Education Certificate at SCTCC, which provides the opportunity for graduates to start or progress in their careers.
+The certificate is 6 classes and can be finished in fewer than six months.
 Classes focus on human development, behavior management, inclusive learning environments, curriculum planning, and learning strategies; students also learn what it takes to be a licensed provider, how to develop and administer a quality program, and network with others in childcare.

 Casey Benner is a student currently in the program and learned about the certificate through her employer.
 She already has a bachelor’s degree in an unrelated field but wanted to get the certificate to enhance her knowledge and to set an example for her coworkers at Merry Moose Childcare and Preschool, where she is currently the director at their four locations.